-Black ink is one of the most consumed products in the industry.
+Black printing ink is one of the most consumed products in the industry.
 Most of this printing ink is produced in factories with complex chemical procedures.
 Companies like HP/Canon make 70 percent of their profits by selling these cartridges at 400% margin.
-So is the case with other kinds of paints and pigments.

 This is not an attempt to win over the pollution.
 Just a minor itch that led me to build something cool from observations arising from nostalgia of the days back in India.

 There's so much soot/pollution around us, esp. in crowded cities.
 What if the same could be repurposed to generate ink for printers?

 For printing we assembled a Nicolas' ink shield with arduino interfaced with our Soot-catcher pump design.
 This shield allows you to connect a HP C6602 inkjet cartridge to your Arduino turning it into a 96dpi print platform.
 It only uses 5 pins which can be jumper selected to avoid other shields.